Topological entropy of stationary three-dimensional turbulence: Theory

 where $\bm{\omega} = \curl{\bm{u}}$ is taken as the local fluid vorticity.
 As rigid body rotations do not change the length of a vector, the time evolution

 allows us to rewrite Eq. (\ref{dr/dt}) as

 in the eigenbasis of the $\bm \Gamma$ tensor.
-The solution in this basis after an interval $\tau$ is, therefore, resolved as
+By discretising the time using a small interval $\tau$, the solution of Eq. \ref{eqn:eigval-eq} at any time index $\nu$ evolves as

-where $\lambda$ and $\zeta$ are the top two eigenvalues of the $\bm \Gamma$ tensor with $\lambda > \zeta$.
-Notice that $\text{Tr } \bm \Gamma = 0$ due to the incompressibility of the fluid.
-The reader should note that in contrast to our previous work on 2D flows \cite{mano-sai-ash24}, we now require an additional eigenvalue to track the separation vector over time.
-To proceed further, we take the initial separation vector resolved as
+where $\lambda_\nu$ and $\zeta_\nu$ are the top two eigenvalues of $\bm \Gamma$ at the time index $\nu$ with $\lambda_\nu > \zeta_\nu$.
+We take $\text{Tr } \bm \Gamma = 0$ due to the incompressibility of the fluid.
+The reader should note that in contrast to our previous work on 2D flows \cite{mdkl-nnq1}, we have to take into account an additional eigenvalue to track the separation vector over time.
+To proceed further, we take the separation vector resolved as

-where $\theta$ and $\phi$ are respectively the polar and azimuthal angles in a spherical polar coordinate system.
-Furthermore, we need the time evolved length of the separation vector in units of its initial value \begin{widetext}